 The Big 3 States

 Currently, three states require sweepstakes to be registered.
-They are Florida, New York and Rhode Island.
+They are Florida, New York, and Rhode Island.
 Each state has different rules.
 Florida requires sweepstakes to be registered at least seven days prior to the start of the promotion, but New York requires 30 days’ notice.
 At least that is what the statute says for New York, but they do not currently enforce this deadline.

 Rhode Island is a bit different from the other states.
 If you have a retail location in Rhode Island or if you sell items online, you may need to register your sweepstakes.

-Keep in mind that the official rules need to be finalized before you can register your promotion.
+Keep in mind that the official rules need to be finalized before you can register for your promotion.
 Part of the registration process is submitting the official rules to the states.
 The states actually do read the rules and if they take any issue with them, they will send a letter via snail mail asking the sponsor to remedy the issue, or issues, at hand.

 One thing to keep in mind is that failure to register by a state deadline may result in late filing fees.
 Furthermore, you may be subject to a late filing fee if you register on time, but a state takes issue with the rules that were provided to them.
 That means once the rules snafu is cleared up, you must start the registration process again and that is the date the states see as the day you registered the promotion.
-The state of Florida adheres to their deadlines.
+The state of Florida adheres to its deadlines.

-The magic number is $5,000 or maybe $500
+The Magic Number Is $5,000 or Maybe $500

 The biggest factor regarding sweepstakes registration is the total value of the prizes.
 You must add the value of all prizes being given away in the sweepstakes.
 If the total is $5,000 or less, you do not need to register the sweepstakes in Florida or New York.
 The magic total for Florida and New York is $5,001 or above.
 At that aggregate prize value, you need to register and bond the sweepstakes in New York and Florida.

 Rhode Island’s prize value threshold is much lower at $501.
-But the good news is that Rhode Island doesn’t require a sponsor to obtain a bond for a sweepstakes.
+But the good news is that Rhode Island doesn’t require a sponsor to obtain a bond for sweepstakes.

 A sweepstakes surety bond is designed to protect the public from fraud by guaranteeing that the full value of the prizes will be awarded.
 Once you have hit the $5,001 prize value threshold that requires registration in Florida and New York, you will also have to bond your sweepstakes.
 The bond amount is based on the total value of all prizes to be awarded.
 If you are giving away $6,521 in prizes, you must bond the sweepstakes for $6,521.